shape-works/base/README.md

-# Shape Works base plugin.
+# Shape Works base plugin

 Our MU plugin which handles default stuff that all projects share.